liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 # Ext plugins

-Ext plugins are a powerful tool for extending Liferay.
-Because they increase the complexity of your Liferay instance, you should only employ an Ext plugin if you're sure you can't accomplish your goal using a different tool; check out the hook plugins in Chapter 6 for the available alternatives.
+Ext plugins are a powerful tools for extending Liferay.
+Because they increase the complexity of your Liferay instance, you should only use an Ext plugin if you're sure you can't accomplish your goal using a different tool.
+Check out the hook plugins in Chapter 6 for the available alternatives.
 If a hook won't suffice, keep reading to discover the use cases for Ext plugins and how to set one up.
 First let's talk about why you should avoid Ext plugins when possible.

-As someone once said, "With great power comes great responsibility" (okay, many people have said that many times; let's not argue about who said it first).
-Before deciding to use an Ext plugin, weigh the costs of using such a powerful tool.
-Ext plugins allow using internal APIs or even overwriting files provided in the Liferay core; when updating to a new version of Liferay (even if it's a maintenance version or a service pack), you have to review all changes and manually modify your Ext plugin wherever necessary.
-Additionally, Ext plugins aren't hot deployable--you'll have to restart the server after each redeployment.
+As someone once said, "With great power comes great responsibility" (okay, many people have said that many times).
+Before deciding to use an Ext plugin, weigh the cost of using such a powerful tool.
+Ext plugins allow the use of internal APIs or even overwriting files from the Liferay core.
+When upgrading to a new version of Liferay (even if it's a maintenance version or a service pack), you have to review all changes and manually modify your Ext plugin to merge your changes with Liferay's.
+Additionally, Ext plugins aren't hot deployable.
+To deploy an Ext plugin, you must restart your server.
 Lastly, with Ext plugins, additional steps are required to deploy or redeploy to production systems.

-Now you know why not to use an Ext plugin, but they can be useful.
-Let's look at their primary uses:
+Now that you know the limitations of Ext plugins, let's look at why you'd want to use them:

-- Specifying custom classes as portal property values.
+- To specify custom classes as portal property values.
 For example, to specify a property that needs a custom class (e.g.
 `global.startup.events=my.custom.MyStartupAction`), you need an Ext plugin to add your custom class to the portal class loader.

-- Providing custom implementations for any Liferay beans declared in Liferay's Spring files (when possible, use service wrappers from a hook instead of an Ext plugin).
+- To provide custom implementations for any Liferay beans declared in Liferay's Spring files (when possible, use service wrappers from a hook instead of an Ext plugin).

-- Adding any JSPs referenced from portal properties that can only be changed from an Ext plugin (check whether the property can be modified from a hook plugin first).
+- To add JSPs referenced from portal properties that can only be changed from an Ext plugin (check whether the property can be modified from a hook plugin first).

-- Overwriting a class (not recommended unless it's strictly necessary).
+- To Overwrite a class (not recommended unless you have no other choice).

 With these use cases in mind, we'll discuss the following topics: